Smriti Khanal

 Postdoctoral Research Associate

-My dissertation addresses the epistemology and metaphysics of self-knowledge in Classical Sanskrit philosophy.
-One part of my dissertation addresses a debate between the sixth century philosophers Kumārila Bhaṭṭa and Dharmakīrti on the epistemic sources (pramāṇas) of self-knowledge.
-Another part of my dissertation addresses a debate between the fourth century philosopher Vasubandhu and his Hindu and Buddhists interoculars on the possibility of self knowledge within the framework of Abhidharma Buddhist metaphysics.
+My dissertation examines the epistemology and metaphysics of self-knowledge in Classical Sanskrit philosophy, focusing on debates between Kumārila Bhaṭṭa and Dharmakīrti on the epistemic sources of self-knowledge, and between Vasubandhu and his Hindu and Buddhist interlocutors on the possibility of self-knowledge within Abhidharma metaphysics.